ArduPilot/ardupilot_wiki/copter/source/docs/auto-mode.rst

 Remember that when using RTL, the copter will return to the "home" position which is the location where the copter was armed.

-As the copter touches down at the end of the mission the pilot should move the throttle to zero at which point the autopilot will disarm the motors if it also believes that it has landed.
+As the copter touches down at the end of the mission the vehicle should automatically disarm but occasionally the vehicle may not sense the landing and the pilot may need to hold the throttle down and takeoff in another mode like Stabilize or Loiter and then manually disarm the vehicle.

 Tuning
 ======